-The amount of times I’ve been hanging in the beach or swimming pool for an hour or two and ended up with really red eyes is incredible.
+The number of times I’ve been hanging at the beach or the swimming pool for an hour or two and ended up with really red eyes is incredible.
 Having not been able to swim, I finally can now, yet the red eyes still exist.
 If you know you’ll be staying places with a swimming pool or a suitable swimming beach anytime, goggles will help you feel in reasonable shape post swim.

 3 benefits of swimming goggles (it’s more so what swimming does for you):

 - You don’t lose track of what direction you’re swimming (my big fail)

 - Swimming is a good low impact exercise

 - Yo get a whole body workout, toning those muscles

 A good pair of goggles for travel?
 Buy this one

 The closest I can barely do one pull up so this definitely isn’t my goto idea of good portable travel equipment, but for some it is.
 Pull ups don’t take any preparation to get started so as long as you know how to get the pull-up bar in working order in 30 seconds or less, you don’t have to be inconvenienced.

 Once it’s set up on the door, you can use the pull-up bar throughout the day.
 Personally, I do sometimes hang from a bar at the playground, it helps open up the back muscles after being hunched over the laptop.